Cherreads

 "Yes, my boss."

-The woman began the sequence.
+The woman began the sequence, her fingers dancing over the controls.

 More Chapters